Beaverton Downtown Equity Strategy

 “You created an inclusive space for our team to learn, grow more comfortable with the concepts, and really think about how we can use the tool in our work.
 I really appreciate how you created the container for being together…that’s so valuable.”

-The consulting team is leveraging its relationships to enlist the support of community “ambassadors” who are conducting outreach to downtown area business owners from the Black, Indigenous, and People of Color communities.
-Two gatherings were hosted in early December 2021 with Latine business owners, and additional conversations are taking place throughout January with Black, Chinese, Korean, Muslim, Native American, Thai, and Vietnamese affinity groups to hear what they would like to see happen with respect to improvements to the city’s downtown region.
+The consulting team leveraged its relationships to enlist the support of community “ambassadors” who conducted outreach to downtown area business owners from the Black, Indigenous, and People of Color communities.
+Two gatherings were hosted in early December 2021 with Latine business owners, and additional conversations took place throughout January 2022 with Black, Chinese, Korean, Muslim, Native American, Thai, and Vietnamese affinity groups to hear what they would like to see happen with respect to improvements to the city’s downtown region.

 Also in December 2021, about 140 residents attended two virtual gatherings hosted by the City and facilitated by the REC partners.
 For many, it was their first time participating in such an event with the City.
 Together in small groups, they shared their ideas about how to create a downtown where everyone feels like they belong, and to discuss ways to avoid pushing residents out of the area, as often happens with urban redevelopment projects.